Jeimer Candelario Preview, Player Props: Cubs vs. Pirates

-The Chicago Cubs, including Jeimer Candelario (.212 batting average in his past 10 games), take on starting pitcher Rob Zastryzny and the Pittsburgh Pirates at PNC Park, Thursday at 7:05 PM ET.
+The Chicago Cubs, including Jeimer Candelario (.289 on-base percentage in past 10 games, 63 points below season-long percentage), battle starting pitcher Mitch Keller and the Pittsburgh Pirates at PNC Park, Friday at 7:05 PM ET.

-In his most recent appearance, he went 1-for-3 with a double and an RBI against the Tigers.
+In his last game he had a hitless showing (0-for-3 with an RBI) against the Pirates.

 Jeimer Candelario Game Info & Props vs. the Pirates